kdblackshear/ai110-module2show-pawpal-starter/reflection.md

 - What behaviors did you test?
 - Why were these tests important?

+        I tested:
+            ~ State & Mutation: Basic task completion (test_task_completion) and household collection tracking (test_task_addition_increases_count).

+             ~ Core Algorithms: Chronological task sorting (test_sorting_correctness).

+             ~ Automation & Safety: Automated recurring task generation (test_recurrence_logic_daily_task) and non-blocking time conflict detection (test_conflict_detection_flags_overlapping_times).
+        These tests are important because they ensure that each component of the app works well with different information and edge cases, which lends to the overall functionality of the program.

 **b.
 Confidence**

 - How confident are you that your scheduler works correctly?
 - What edge cases would you test next if you had more time?

+        I am very confident that my scheduler works correctly.
+If I had more time, I would test the edge cases: an orphaned task guard, weekly recurrence expansion, unmapped priority fallback, and zero match multifiltering.

 ---